 Curator: Steve Bourget, associate professor of the Department of Art and History of Art at the University of Texas, Austin

-Scientific advisor: Anne-Christine Taylor, director of the department of research and education of the musée du quai Branly
+Scientific advisor: Anne-Christine Taylor, head of the department of research and education at the musée du quai Branly

-The exhibition "Sex, death and sacrifice in the Mochica religion" puts together for the first time in Europe 134 Mochica ceramics depicting sexual or sacrificial acts with a surprising level of realism.
-Ces poteries nous racontent le lien que le peuple mochica établissait entre la religion, le pouvoir, la sexualité et la mort
+The exhibition "Sex, death and sacrifice in the Mochica religion" brings together for the first time in Europe 134 Mochica ceramics depicting sexual or sacrificial acts with a surprising level of realism.
+These ceramics depict the links established by the Mochica populations between religion, power, sexuality and death.

-This amazing religious iconography, which is a meeting of the sexual act and the sacred, is unique in Precolumbian art and specific to Mochica mythology.
+This amazing religious iconography, in which the sexual act meets the sacred, is unique in Precolumbian art and specific to Mochica mythology.

-It represents sacrificial acts but predominantly of a sexual nature between animals and/or anthropomorphous figures.
+It represents sacrificial acts, predominantly of a sexual nature between animals and/or anthropomorphous figures.

-The Mochica craftsmen have moulded these non reproductive rites into their pottery, making the stylized sexual attributes the central themes of an iconography for ritual purposes whose boldness is as pronounced as the strength of their beliefs.
+The Mochica craftsmen moulded these non-reproductive rites into their pottery, using stylized sexual attributes as the leitmotifs of an iconography that served a ritual purpose.
+The boldness of the graphic motifs reflect the strength of their beliefs.

-this exhibition presents Moche ceramics depicting explicit sexual acts
+This exhibition presents Moche ceramics that depict explicit sexual acts

-This major Precolumbian civilization,, a contemporary to the Nazca culture of the southern coast, is ranked amongst the greatest indigenous cultures of the Andes, at the same level as the Inca empire that it preceded by more than five centuries.
-It flourished from the 1st century to the 7th century of our era in an arid zone of northern Peru.
-Imposing funeral sites (such as the one of "Lord of Sipan", exhumed in 1987), and the huacas (huge pyramid shaped ceremonial sites), have led to a deeper understanding of this civilization thanks to a number of exhumed testimonials of burials and the wall paintings which adorn funeral monuments.
+This major Precolumbian civilization, contemporary to the Nazca culture of the southern coast, is ranked amongst the greatest indigenous cultures of the Andes along with the Inca empire that it preceded by more than five centuries.
+It flourished from the 1st century to the 7th century A.D. in an arid zone of northern Peru.
+Imposing funeral sites (such as "Lord of Sipan", exhumed in 1987), and the huacas (huge pyramid shaped ceremonial sites), have led to a deeper understanding of this civilization thanks to a number of exhumed testimonials of burials and the wall paintings which adorn funeral monuments.

-The exhibition gives us the opportunity to discover this Precolumbian civilization through the prism of its unique mythology which, in the absence of writings, is handed over to us through its specific imagery standing testimonial to the amazing meeting of the sacred, the sexual act and death.
+The exhibition gives us the opportunity to discover this Precolumbian civilization through the prism of its unique mythology which, in the absence of writings, is handed over to us through its specific imagery in which the sacred, the sexual act and death are surprisingly brought together.

 By focusing more specifically on ceramic production, a particularly rich facet of Mochica craftsmanship that is well known for its abundance and its realism, the archeologist Steve Bourget unravels the outcome of the research works that he has conducted while studying the whole of Moche iconography in a systematic manner.

-However, the interpretations put forward in the exposition are necessarily speculative in nature, given the incomplete nature of archeological sources pertaining to this civilization.
+However, the interpretations put forward in the exhibition are necessarily speculative in nature, given the incomplete nature of archeological sources pertaining to this civilization.

 The exhibition is freely based on the book published by Steve Bourget, in 2006: Sex, Death and Sacrifice in Moche Religion and Visual Culture.

-The vestiges of Mochica culture refer back to a complex cosmology organized according to a dualistic principle, that is typical even today of the indigenous cultures of the Andes: the universe and the phenomena that make up the universe are split into two parts, and the elements of the world, arranged in pairs, are assigned to one or the other part.
+The vestiges of Mochica culture refer to a complex cosmology organized according to a dualistic principle that continues to characterise the indigenous cultures of the Andes.
+The underlying notion is that the universe and the phenomena that make it up are split into two parts and the elements of the world, arranged in pairs, are assigned to one or the other part.

 The Mochica society, as it is represented in iconography, consists of four major classes of beings: